brigadecore/brigade-github-gateway/README.md

     * `sharedSecret`: Shared secret from step 1

+* `receiver.host`: Set this to the host name where you'd like the gateway to be accessible.

 Save your changes to `~/brigade-github-gateway-values.yaml` and use the following command to install the gateway using the above customizations: